AIforGoodSimulator/_starter/README.md

 * Team-working (3-4 hours/week to 1.5 days/week)
 * Skill upgrade
 * Experience in real project environment
+* Contribution to the AI for Good Simulator project

 Tasks
 * Observers or participants in team meetings